PrarabdhJoshi/git-info-php/readme.md

 ###
     Download and build Composer
     Make it globally accessible
-    cd to your the directory where you have extracted your script files and run composer install
+    cd to your directory where you have extracted the files and run composer install

 ## Usage
     php git-info.php <optional argument> [user]